KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Deprecated: Found `require("request")` in file `mieleathome.js`: Replace it with built-in fetch.
+3. Recommendation: Found `new Date()` in file `mieleathome.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-3. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MinecraftStatus by ralberth](https://github.com/ralberth/MMM-MinecraftStatus)